-Once considered the edge of the known world in the Middle Ages, the industrious town of Porto clung to the side of Portugal, looking out across the endless Atlantic Ocean, before adventurers risked it all to head toward the new world.
-The cliché that Lisbon shows off and Porto just works is a well-worn metaphor that fails to fully do justice to the latter one's real charms.
-With images of a past way of life hidden down in every bustling alley, Porto is a place determined to hold on to its own and distinct identity.
+Porto was once the last stop of adventurers on their way across the Atlantic to the New World.
+The cliché that Lisbon shows off and Porto just works is a well-worn metaphor that fails to fully do justice to the city's innumerate charms.
+History dwells around every corner, and more than ever, Porto is a place determined to hold on to its own and distinct identity.

 Time has seemingly failed to touch some of the hidden corners of Porto, with many of its typical winding alleys full of shops and restaurants looking like a scene straight out of a medieval history book.
 The city is so soaked in the past that the historic area of Ribeira has been deemed a UNESCO World Heritage site.